giantswarm/prometheus-rules/README.md

 #### Optional labels
 - `cancel_if_*`: Labels used for alert inhibitions
-- `all_pipelines: "true"`: Ensures the alert is sent to Opsgenie regardless of installation stability status
+- `all_pipelines: "true"`: Ensures the alert is sent to Opsgenie regardless of installation's pipeline

 #### `Absent` function